M66B/FairEmail/docs/FAQ-en-rGB.md

 **Gmail errors**

-The authorization of Gmail accounts setup with the quick wizard needs to be periodically refreshed via the [Android account manager](https://developer.android.com/reference/android/accounts/AccountManager).
+The authorisation of Gmail accounts setup with the quick wizard needs to be periodically refreshed via the [Android account manager](https://developer.android.com/reference/android/accounts/AccountManager).
 This requires contact/account permissions and internet connectivity.

-In case of errors it is possible to authorize/restore a Gmail account again via the Gmail quick setup wizard.
+In case of errors it is possible to authorise/restore a Gmail account again via the Gmail quick setup wizard.

 The error *...
 Authentication failed ...
-Account not found ...* means that a previously authorized Gmail account was removed from the device.
+Account not found ...* means that a previously authorised Gmail account was removed from the device.

 The errors *...
 Authentication failed ...
-No token ...* means that the Android account manager failed to refresh the authorization of a Gmail account.
+No token ...* means that the Android account manager failed to refresh the authorisation of a Gmail account.

 The error *...
-Authentication failed ... network error ...* means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection
+Authentication failed ... network error ...* means that the Android account manager was not able to refresh the authorisation of a Gmail account due to problems with the internet connection

 The error *...
 Authentication failed ...
 Invalid credentials ...* could be caused by changing the account password or by having revoked the required account/contacts permissions.
 In case the account password was changed, you'll need to authenticate the Google account in the Android account settings again.
 In case the permissions were revoked, you can start the Gmail quick setup wizard to grant the required permissions again (you don't need to setup the account again).